-Prerequisites: This course will be taught at an intermediate undergraduate level.
+Prerequisites: This course will be taught at an advanced undergraduate level.
 It assumes a familiarity with basic concepts of mathematics and computer programming such as are covered in CPSC 202 and CPSC 223.
 Some C/C++ programming will be required.

-Requirements: Course requirements include written homework and papers, problem sets and programming assignments, class engagement, a midterm exam, and a final exam.
+Requirements: Course requirements include written homework and papers, problem sets and programming assignments, class engagement, and other assessment activities.
 The weights of each in determining the course grade will depend on the number and difficulty of the assignments actually given.